sachin191/pyrocopy/README.md

 ```

 #### Copy with Inclusions
-The following copies any filename in the source tree that has a name starting with 'myFile' followed by N number.
-To match the desired form the regular expression 'myFile[0-9]+\..*' is used. '\..*' is required to properly match file extensions.
+The following copies any filename in the source tree that has a name starting with 'myFile' followed by a number.
+To match the desired form the regular expression 'myFile[0-9]+\\..\*' is used.
+Note that '\\..\*' is required to properly match file extensions.

 ```python
 from pyrocopy import pyrocopy